 Habitat loss is the biggest threat to the survival of Honey Possums.
 They rely on a rich diversity of flowering plants so that at any time of year at least one species can supply nectar.

 Unlike nectar-eating birds and bats, they can’t fly to different areas to source flowers.
-Indeed, females with joeys are recorded to move less than 10 m over several months!
+Indeed, females with joeys are recorded moving less than 10m over several months!

-It’s also predicted that climate change will result in declining rainfall and increased wildfires in the region, adversely affecting honey possums and their habitat.
+It’s also predicted that climate change will result in declining rainfall and increased wildfires in the region, adversely affecting Honey Possums and their habitat.